 Whitelisting – A cybersecurity strategy that only allows a user to take actions that are predetermined based on the parameters set by the administrator.
 An example of whitelisting would be a specific list of websites employees would not be allowed to visit or access on a work computer based on predetermined permissions.

 WLAN (wireless local area network) – Instead of using cable like a normal Local Area Network, a WLAN uses radio waves to transmit data between computers connected within the same network.

 XR Stage – A state-of-the-art virtual production space that features immersive technologies used for things like 3-D video, virtual reality, and hologram technology.

 Now that you’ve learned the ABCs of audio visual production, you can better understand how much goes into making an event a success.
-If you’re planning an event, consider us to be your production company to walk with you every step of the way.
+If you’re planning an event and looking for the right virtual event platform, consider us to be your production company to walk with you every step of the way.
 Our team serves as an extension of your production team and a consultant for event planning.
 We have years of experience executing successful events worth remembering.

 Aside from industry-leading creativity and detailed customization, we also offers access to the most up-to-date technology, practices, and immersive experiences.
 So if you’re looking for a San Diego audio visual company to support your special event, don’t hesitate to contact us today to see how we can help turn your event into the new standard across your industry!